-Babcock and Melville Vineyards share the same entrance way.
+Babcock and Melville Vineyards share the same entranceway.
 Stay to the left as you head up the road.
 Babcock, like Sanford winery, is one of the original wineries in the Santa Rita Hills.
-After growing sought-after grapes, the Babcocks decided to create a winery and produce their own wines.
-Today, they produce award winning wines under the winemaking of their son, Bryan Babcock.
+After growing sought-after grapes, the Babcocks decided to create a winery and produce their wines.
+Today, they produce award-winning wines under the winemaking of their son, Bryan Babcock.
 The winery has a tremendous reputation for its Chardonnay and Pinot Noir wines.
-Babcock also produces other varietals including an outstanding Sauvignon Blanc, Pinot Grigio, and Syrah.
+Babcock also produces other varietals, including an outstanding Sauvignon Blanc, Pinot Grigio, and Syrah.

 Melville Vineyards & Winery

-The winery has a very gorgeous Mediterranean winery and tasting room that blends in among the vineyards and nearby mountains.
-This is a family affair with Ron Melville and his two sons making some exciting wines.
+The winery has a gorgeous Mediterranean winery and tasting room that blends in among the vineyards and nearby mountains.
+Melville is a family affair with Ron Melville and his two sons, making some exciting wines.
 The winery produces two lines of wine from their estate vineyards.
-The estate line is their mainstay while the vineyard-designated wines are made in small lots.
-The small vineyard lots of Pinot sell out quickly but the more affordable estate Pinot Noir is a delicious and lush wine selling for around $25.
+The estate line is their mainstay, while the vineyard-designated wines are small lots.
+The small vineyard lots of Pinot sell out quickly, but the more affordable estate Pinot Noir is a delicious and lush wine selling for around $35.

 Tasting Room Hours: Open daily, 11 – 4 pm